“Friends, Romans, countrymen, lend me your ears; I come to bury Caesar, not to praise him.”

 Start with organizing your arguments first and devote one paragraph to each argument and its corresponding evidence.
 The evidence presented can be in the form of excerpts and quotations from the play which support the stand you are taking.

-However, refrain from quoting lengthy paragraphs or paraphrasing it as it just takes up space and is unnecessary considering your professor is bound to be well-versed with the play.
+However, refrain from quoting lengthy paragraphs or paraphrasing them as it takes up space and is unnecessary, considering your professor is bound to be well-versed with the play.

 Use Proper Citations

-As you are writing a Shakespeare essay, you are likely to be quoting or citing multiple references from the play.
+As you are writing a Shakespeare essay, you are likely quoting or citing multiple references from the play.

 Shakespearean citations are slightly different from the usual in-text citations.
-Considering the number of acts, scenes and lines involved, it is essential to accurately refer to the correct original source.
+Considering the number of acts, scenes, and lines involved, it is essential to refer to the correct source accurately.

 Be it MLA or APA format, you can follow these guidelines to provide proper citations.

-While these 6 useful tips will definitely help you write better Shakespeare essays, there are also instances when your overwhelming workload or worse still, lack of interest in Shakespeare might come in the way.
+While these six valuable tips will help you write better Shakespeare essays, there are also instances when your overwhelming workload or, worse still, lack of interest in Shakespeare might come in the way.

-We agree, reading Shakespeare’s works and writing a literary analysis on them can be intimidating.
-So, if you are asking, “who can write my Shakespeare essay for me?”, you have come to the right place.
+We agree reading Shakespeare’s works and writing a literary analysis of them can be intimidating.
+So, if you ask, “who can write my Shakespeare essay for me?” you have come to the right place.

 We at Writers Per Hour can help you with your essay writing requirements.
-Our team of writers are experts in doing literary analysis and deliver high-quality essays.
-So, buy a custom-written essay from us today and get the grades you always wanted!
+Our essay writing service has an experience in literary analysis and delivering high-quality essays.
+So, buy a custom-written Shakespeare essay from us today and get the grades you always wanted.